exakat/exakat-docs/Reference/Rules/Patterns/CourrierAntiPattern.rst

 	:og:description: The courier anti-pattern is the storage of a dependency by a class, in order to create an instance that requires this dependency
 	:og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Courier Anti-Pattern.html
 	:og:locale: en
-The courier anti-pattern is the storage of a dependency by a class, in order to create an instance that requires this dependency.
+.. raw:: html	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Patterns\/CourrierAntiPattern.html","url":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Patterns\/CourrierAntiPattern.html","name":"Courier Anti-Pattern","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 10 Jan 2025 09:46:18 +0000","dateModified":"Fri, 10 Jan 2025 09:46:18 +0000","description":"The courier anti-pattern is the storage of a dependency by a class, in order to create an instance that requires this dependency","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/exakat.readthedocs.io\/en\/latest\/Courier Anti-Pattern.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>The courier anti-pattern is the storage of a dependency by a class, in order to create an instance that requires this dependency.

 The class itself doesn't actually need this dependency, but has a dependency to a class that requires it.
 The alternative here is to inject Foo instead of Bar.